msakai/nonlinear-optimization-ad/numeric-optimization/README.md

 Unified interface to various numerical optimization algorithms.

+The aim of the package is to provide a convenient interface like Python's [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html).

 Note that the package name is numeric-optimization and not numeri**cal**-optimization.
 The name `numeric-optimization` comes from the module name `Numeric.Optimization`.